Griffin in Spalding County, Georgia — The American South (South Atlantic)

 Erected 1922 by James S. Boynton Chapter, United Daughters of the Confederacy.

 Topics and series.
-This historical marker is listed in these topic lists: Cemeteries & Burial Sites • War, US Civil • Women.
+This memorial is listed in these topic lists: Cemeteries & Burial Sites • War, US Civil • Women.
 In addition, it is included in the United Daughters of the Confederacy series list.
-A significant historical year for this entry is 1922.

 Location.
-33° 14.767′ N, 84° 15.2′ W. Marker is in Griffin, Georgia, in Spalding County.
-Marker is at the intersection of 1st Street and East Taylor Street, on the right when traveling north on 1st Street.
+33° 14.767′ N, 84° 15.2′ W. Memorial is in Griffin, Georgia, in Spalding County.
+It is at the intersection of 1st Street and East Taylor Street, on the right when traveling north on 1st Street.
 The marker stands in the Stonewall Confederate Cemetery.
 Touch for map.
-Marker is in this post office area: Griffin GA 30223, United States of America.
+Memorial is in this post office area: Griffin GA 30223, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Stonewall Confederate Cemetery Trees (a few steps from this marker); Confederate Cemetery (within shouting distance of this marker); Georgia Militia at Griffin (within shouting distance of this marker); The Orphan Brigade (within shouting distance of this marker); In Memoriam (within shouting distance of this marker); Spalding County (within shouting distance of this marker); Spalding County World War II Memorial (within shouting distance of this marker); Global War on Terror (about 300 feet away, measured in a direct line).
+At least 8 other markers are within walking distance of this marker: Stonewall Confederate Cemetery Trees (a few steps from this marker); Private William Archelaus Hughes (a few steps from this marker); Confederate Cemetery (within shouting distance of this marker); Georgia Militia at Griffin (within shouting distance of this marker); The Orphan Brigade (within shouting distance of this marker); In Memoriam (within shouting distance of this marker); Spalding County World War II Memorial (within shouting distance of this marker); In Honor of Lt.
+Col. Allan B. Imes (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in Griffin.